BaderLab/EnrichmentMap_docs/HeatMapPanel.rst

        |table_colors|

-   * Genes that do not have expression data are shown in grey.
+   * Genes that do not have expression data are shown in gray.

      |expression_grey|